Douglas DC-4: Design and development

-Following proving flights by United Airlines of the DC-4E, it became obvious that the 52-seat airliner was too inefficient and unreliable to operate economically and the partner airlines, American Airlines, Eastern, Pan American, Trans World and United, recommended a lengthy list of changes to the design.
-Douglas took the new requirements and produced an entirely new, smaller design, the DC-4A, with a simpler, still unpressurized fuselage, Pratt & Whitney R-2000 Twin Wasp engines, and a single fin and rudder.
-A tricycle landing gear was retained.
+The name "DC-4" had already been used for a prototype 52-seat precursor that first flew in 1935, but did not enter production and later became known as the DC-4E (to distinguish it from the DC-4 per se).
+The DC-4E had been rejected by airlines, following proving flights by United Airlines; it had become obvious that the design was too inefficient and unreliable to operate economically and partner airlines – United, American Airlines, Eastern, Pan American and TWA – recommended a lengthy list of changes.
+Douglas integrated the new requirements into an entirely new, smaller design, the DC-4A, with a simpler fuselage, Pratt & Whitney R-2000 Twin Wasp engines, and a single fin and rudder (rather than the tri-fin tail of the DC-4E).
+However, the tricycle landing gear and unpressurized cabins of the precursor were retained.

 With the entry of the United States into World War II, in December 1941, the United States Army Air Forces took over the provisional orders for the airlines and allocated them the designation C-54 Skymaster.
 The first C-54 flew from Clover Field in Santa Monica, California, on 14 February 1942.

 To meet military requirements, the first production aircraft had four additional auxiliary fuel tanks in the main cabin, which reduced the passenger seats to 26.
 The following batch of aircraft was the first built to military specifications, and was designated C-54A and built with a stronger floor and a cargo door with a hoist and winch.
 The first C-54A was delivered in February 1943.
 With the introduction of the C-54B in March 1944, the outer wings were changed to hold integral fuel tanks, allowing two of the cabin tanks to be removed; this allowed 49 seats (or 16 stretchers) to be fitted.
 The C-54C was a hybrid for Presidential use; it had a C-54A fuselage with four cabin fuel tanks and the C-54B wings with built-in tanks to achieve maximum range.

 The most common variant was the C-54D, which entered service in August 1944, essentially a C-54B with more powerful R-2000-11 engines.
 With the C-54E the last two cabin fuel tanks were moved to the wings, which allowed more freight or 44 passenger seats.

 In total, 1,163 C-54s (or R5D in US Navy service) were built for the United States military between 1942 and January 1946 and another 79 DC-4s were built after the war.
 A later variant, with more powerful Merlin engines allowing it to fly over 40% faster, was built in Canada as the Canadair North Star.